doselect/docs.doselect.com/source/index.html.md

 Parameter | Description | Source
 --------- | ----------- | ------
-slug | Unique identifier of a test | GET all tests response will have this in each test. email | The email of the candidate | GET all candidates response will have this in each candidate.
+slug | Unique identifier of a test | "GET all Tests" response will contain this parameter in each test. email | The email of the candidate | "GET All Candidates" response will contain this parameter in each candidate’s data.

 # Embed API